Tijuana residents grapple with migrant crisis

 Last month 6,800 migrants arrived in Tijuana after traveling north from Honduras, Guatemala and El Salvador.

-While waiting to apply for asylum in the U.S., more than 5,000 people camped at Benito Juarez sports complex, a recreational facility close to the international border.
+While waiting to apply for asylum in the United States, more than 5,000 people camped at Benito Juarez sports complex, a recreational facility close to the international border.

 But on Nov.
 25, a protest against American immigration policy erupted into a melee as several hundred migrants stormed the border, and U.S. Customs and Border Protection officers fired tear gas canisters.